Testing MSW effect in supernova explosion with neutrino event rates: Event Rates of SN neutrinos in Terrestrial Detectors

-For simulations G, B, and F, the peak event rates of VFT scenario are larger than those in MSW scenarios, in which the peak event rates of IH are larger than those of NH.
-Hence the ordering of peak event rates is VFT$>$ MSW-IH$>$MSW-NH.
-This can be understood from peak behaviors of $\mathcal{L}_{\nu_\alpha}$ and $n_{\nu_\alpha}$ shown in Fig.~\ref{luminosity}.
-We can see that $\mathcal{L}_{\nu_e} (n_{\nu_e})\gg \mathcal{L}_{\nu_x} (n_{\nu_x})$ in the peak region so that $F_e$ is approximately equal to $5F_e^0/9$, $F_e^0/3$, and $F_x^0$ for VFT, MSW-IH and MSW-NH scenarios, respectively.
-Such an ordering of peak $\nu_e$ flux is expected to be preserved in the event rate level since the difference between $\langle E_e\rangle$ and $\langle E_{x}\rangle$ is not sufficient to flip the ordering.
-For the long tail region, $F_e^0$ and $F_x^0$ are both small and comparable to each other so, after full or partial swap, event rates in different scenarios are indistinguishable with uncertainties taken into account.
+For simulations G, B, and F, the peak event rates of VFT are larger than those in FE while the peak event rates of FE are larger than those in MSW, in which the peak event rates of IO are larger than those of NO. Hence the ordering of peak event rates is VFT$>$FE$>$MSW-IO$>$MSW-NO. This can be understood from peak behaviors of $\mathcal{L}_{\nu_\alpha}$ and $n_{\nu_\alpha}$ shown in Figs.~\ref{luminosity} and \ref{emsrate}, respectively.
+We can see that $\mathcal{L}_{\nu_e} (n_{\nu_e})\gg \mathcal{L}_{\nu_x} (n_{\nu_x})$ in the peak region so that $F_e$ is approximately equal to $0.55F_e^0$, $0.33F_e^0$, $0.31F_e^0$, and $F_x^0$ for VFT, FE, MSW-IO and MSW-NO, respectively.
+Such an ordering for peak $\nu_e$ flux is preserved in the event rate level since the difference between $\langle E_{\nu_e}\rangle$ and $\langle E_{\nu_x}\rangle$ is not sufficient to flip the ordering.
+For the long tail region, $F_e^0$ and $F_x^0$ are both small and comparable to each other so that, after their full or partial swap, the resulting event rates in different scenarios are indistinguishable with uncertainties taken into account.